LukasHedegaard/continual-inference/README.md

 ```

 ## Modules
-Below is a list of the included modules and utilities included in the library:
+Below is a list of the modules and utilities included in the library:

 <!-- TODO: Replace with link to docs once they are set up -->
 - Convolutions: